andredesousa/nginx-oauth2-proxy/README.md

 Follow the next instructions to configure and run the project on your local machine:

 - Install [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/).
-- Register a new GitHub App to allow the access to GitHub OAuth Apps.
+- Register a new *GitHub App* to allow the access to *GitHub OAuth Apps*.
 - Provide the following environment variables for Docker Compose:
   - `OAUTH2_PROXY_CLIENT_ID`
   - `OAUTH2_PROXY_CLIENT_SECRET`